patters-match/zx-basic-syntax/README.md

 This syntax highlighter does not exhaustively match all BASIC keywords, rather it focuses on code clarity.
 Mariana colour scheme (pictured) is recommended over the default Monokai, since some highlights are invisible in Monokai.

 ### Included:
-- Comment lines, comment blocks, and strings with all escaped characters described [here](https://zxbasic.readthedocs.io/en/docs/syntax/#graphic-characters)
+- Comment lines, comment blocks, and strings with all [escaped characters](https://zxbasic.readthedocs.io/en/docs/syntax/#graphic-characters)
 - Keyword highlighting is limited to conditionals, and those which control the flow of the program
 - Sub and Function definitions and calls are highlighted, though the calls are indistinguishable from array references since the parser does not track objects
 - Inline ASM code blocks are excluded, but the comments within are correctly highlighted